Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: EE Optimization With Statistical CSI

-In the above two subsections, we have provided approaches for designing the transmit covariance matrices of the multi- antenna users and the DMAs weight matrix at the BS with statistical CSI.
+In the above two subsections, we have provided approaches for designing the transmit covariance matrices of the multi-antenna users and the DMA weight matrix at the BS with statistical CSI.
 Unlike \secref{sec:EE Optimization with Instantaneous CSIT}, we obtain the transmit directions of each user by a closed-form solution, which significantly reduces the number of variables.
 In addition, we apply the DE method to approximate the ergodic SE, thus further simplifying the optimization process.
-The overall algorithm to obtain the power allocation matrices of users and the DMAs weight matrix is presented in \textbf{\alref{alg:Overall_algorithm_with_statitical_CSI}}.
+The overall algorithm to obtain the power allocation matrices of users and the DMA weight matrix is presented in \textbf{\alref{alg:Overall_algorithm_With_statitical_CSI}}.

+In \textbf{\alref{alg:Overall_algorithm_With_statitical_CSI}}, $\bP_u$ is obtained by iteratively optimizing $\bm{\Phi}_u$ and $\bm{\Lambda}_u$, $\forall u$.
+Specifically, $\bm{\Phi}_u$, $\forall u$, is obtained in a close form by using \emph{Proposition 2}, and $\bm{\Lambda}_u$, $\forall u$, is optimized by Dinkelbach's transform.
+The result is guaranteed to converge to the optimum in $\bar{\cP}_2$ \cite{2015EnergyZappone}.
+In addition, $\bQ$ is obtained by solving the Frobenius norm objective in (19), whose convergence is guaranteed since the objective function is differentiable \cite{2019Dynamicuplink}.
+Therefore, the convergence of \textbf{\alref{alg:Overall_algorithm_With_statitical_CSI}} is guaranteed.